nzajt/sir/README.md

 # SIR
-## The Rooto that tells jokes and wins sceince fairs
+## The Robot that tells jokes and wins sceince fairs